ValoCookie/osu-Requests/README.md

 - Current request remains highlighted at the top of History
 - `NEXT`, `COPY LINK`, `HISTORY`, and `CLEAR` controls

-### osu!lazer delivery
+### osu! delivery

-- Connect the receiving osu!lazer account through browser-based OAuth
+- Connect the receiving osu! account through browser-based OAuth
 - Accepted Twitch requests are delivered automatically through osu! chat
 - Requests are sent by the relay sender account `valocookie`
 - The receiving user's osu!
 OAuth token is used only to identify the authorized account and is not retained by the relay